-- To create a caring, family atmosphere in which teaching and learning can take place in a safe and happy environment; - To develop a whole school behaviour policy which is supported and, consistently followed, by the whole school community.
+- To create a caring, family atmosphere in which teaching and learning can take place in a safe and happy environment; - To develop a whole school behaviour policy which is supported and consistently followed by the whole school community.
 This includes children, staff, parents and governors.
-It is based on a sense of community and shared values; - To encourage good behaviour, instead of simply punishing bad behaviour, by providing a positive atmosphere in which there is a range of achievable rewards and incentives for pupils of all ages and abilities; - To reinforce values, knowledge and skills, through the school curriculum in order to promote responsible behaviour, encourage self-discipline and motivate children to have respect for themselves, for other people and for property; - To encourage consistency and fairness in response to both positive and negative behaviour; - To ensure that children understand the difference between minor and more serious misbehaviour and the range of sanctions that will follow; - To approach problems, when they occur, in a caring and sympathetic manner with the aim of achieving an improvement in behaviour.
-This can be achieved through a quiet confident approach.
+It is based on a sense of community and shared values; - To prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying) - To encourage good behaviour, instead of simply punishing bad behaviour, by providing a positive atmosphere in which there is a range of achievable rewards and incentives for pupils of all ages and abilities; - To reinforce values, knowledge and skills, through the school curriculum in order to promote responsible behaviour, encourage self-discipline and motivate children to have respect for themselves, for other people and for property; - To encourage consistency and fairness in response to both positive and negative behaviour; ٠ - To ensure that children understand the difference between minor and more serious misbehaviour and the range of sanctions that will follow; - To approach problems, when they occur, in a caring and sympathetic manner with the aim of achieving an improvement in behaviour.
+This can be achieved through a calm, confident approach. - Explicitly teaching children what good behaviour looks like.